Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: A Comprehensive Benchmark for Evaluating Visual Explanations

+In constructing our dataset collection, we curated images from eight datasets across diverse domains, including gender classification, object classification, scene recognition, nodule classification, tumor detection, and action classification, each varying in task complexity and annotation methods to enable a comprehensive evaluation of saliency methods.
+The annotation approaches were tailored to the nature of each task.
+For some datasets, ground-truth explanations were provided through human annotation, while others utilized foreground extraction techniques to highlight the most relevant regions in the images.
+We developed specialized user interfaces (UIs) to facilitate the human annotation process, ensuring consistency and high-quality explanations (see the Appendix for a detailed description of the dataset construction and annotation process).
+Figure~\ref{fig:teaser} presents example images from each dataset.
+Table~\ref{tab:dataset} offers a summary of the key characteristics of the datasets, including the class types, sizes, and annotation methods used.
+The following sections provide more specific details on each dataset.

 {\bfseries Gender Classification Dataset (Gender-XAI)} The gender classification dataset is derived from the Microsoft COCO dataset~\cite{DBLP:journals/corr/LinMBHPRDZ14}.
 To construct the dataset, we extracted images from the COCO dataset that contained captions with the terms~\textit{man} or~\textit{woman}.
 Further filtering was performed to remove images that mentioned both genders in the caption, depicted multiple individuals, or featured unrecognizable human figures.
-Furthermore, a subset of the images was manually annotated by human annotators using human annotation user interfaces (UIs), resulting in~\textit{factual} and~\textit{counterfactual} masks.
-This process yielded~\textit{factual} masks for images where the captioned gender is clearly present (\textit{positive} labels), and~\textit{counterfactual} masks for those where the captioned gender is not visually identifiable (\textit{negative} labels).
-The UIs are designed for both annotation and evaluation purposes~\cite{gao2022res, gao2022aligning}.
-The dataset comprises a total of 1,736 images, each with a class label and human explanation annotation, evenly distributed between females and males.
+Furthermore, a subset of the images was manually annotated by human annotators using human annotation UIs.
+The dataset comprises a total of 5,000 images with class labels and 3,454 human explanation annotations, evenly distributed between females and males.